 15. Starry Night Theatre Inc. at the Ghostlight Theatre

 A variety of shows at the Ghostlight Theatre have been produced including plays, dramas, musicals, and comedies.
-While many of its works are shown locally, a lot of them have also been produced throughout the U.S. Some of its well known works include, “All Through the Night,” “The Tell-Tale Heart,” and “The Silver Lady.”
+While many of its works are shown locally, several of them have also been produced throughout the U.S. Some of it’s well known works include, “All Through the Night,” “The Tell-Tale Heart,” and “The Silver Lady.”
 Its works are usually fitting to the time of year in which they are presented, i.e. thrillers in the fall and holiday show in the winter season.

 16. Riviera Theatre